awreece/golog/README.md

 *	A `PackageLogger` has a set of functions designed be quickly useful and is the expected entry point into this package.

+For additional documenation, see the godoc output for this package.